fleetdm/fleet/handbook/customer-success/README.md

 # Customer Success
 This handbook page details processes specific to working [with](#contact-us) and [within](#responsibilities) this department.

-## What we do
-The customer success department is directly responsible for ensuring that customers and community members of Fleet achieve their desired outcomes with Fleet products and services.

 ## Team
 | Role                                  | Contributor(s)           |
 |:--------------------------------------|:------------------------------------------------------------------------------------------------------------------------|